 Basics on HIV PreventionHIV.gov

 and the CDC offer a wide variety of prevention resources:

 HIV Risk Reduction Tool links to information about the HIV risk of different sexual activities when one partner is HIV positive and one partner is HIV negative.

 Get Tested for HIV

 Each county health department in Kentucky now offers rapid screening for HIV with results available in 15-20 minutes.
 Several community-based organizations and health centers also offer rapid HIV testing.

-Complete list of rapid HIV testing sites in Kentucky.
+Complete list of rapid HIV testing sites in KY

 Agency Training on HIV Testing

 Kentucky law requires HIV test counselors to be trained in the Fundamentals of HIV Prevention Counseling.
 Space is limited in these full-day workshops.
 To participate, follow these steps: